rpires71/milestone1/README.md

     <td colspan="2"><strong>Justification:</strong> To ensure a seamless user journey, avoid misunderstanding and uphold inclusivity, precise and adaptive navigation is required.</td>
   </tr>
   <tr>
-    <td colspan="2"><strong>Steps:</strong> Launch the homepage in all web browsers.
+    <td colspan="2"><strong>Steps:</strong><br>1.
+Launch the homepage in all web browsers.<br>
-1. Select each navigation link (e.g. About Me, Skills, Work Experience, etc.).<br>
+2. Select each navigation link (e.g. About Me, Skills, Work Experience, etc.).<br>
-2. Confirm that the appropriate page or section displays without issue.<br>
+3. Confirm that the appropriate page or section displays without issue.<br>
-3. Repeat on a tablet and smartphone.<br>
+4. Repeat on a tablet and smartphone.<br>
-4. Test keyboard accessibility using the Tab key to cycle through the navigation.<br>
+5. Test keyboard accessibility using the Tab key to cycle through the navigation.<br>
-5. While using the keyboard, ensure visible focus highlights are present.<br>
+6. While using the keyboard, ensure visible focus highlights are present.<br>
 </td>
   </tr>
   <tr>
+    <td colspan="2"><strong>Expected Result:</strong><br>
-    <td colspan="2"><strong>Expected Result:</strong> - All hyperlinks function correctly and lead users to the appropriate page/section.<br>
+- All hyperlinks function correctly and lead users to the appropriate page/section.<br>
 - Navigation remains uniform across all pages.<br>
 - Responsive collapsible menu appears accurately when viewed on mobile and tablet formats.<br>
 - When navigating through all menu options, keyboard users can interact and observe visible focus outlines.<br>